Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it means to cause someone to feel eager or desire something, typically food.
-The phrase does not refer to literally making one's mouth water but is a figurative expression indicating temptation or craving.
+The idiom does not refer to literally making one's mouth water but is a figurative expression indicating temptation or craving.

 Origin: